 Things that may raise the risk of problems are:

 The surgical team may meet with you to talk about:

 General anesthesia will be used.
 You will be asleep.

-An incision will be made just under your rib cage or in your abdomen.
-The adrenal gland will be carefully separated from the kidney.
-The gland will then be removed through the incision.
-The incision will be closed with either stitches or staples.
-It will be covered with a sterile dressing.
+An incision will be made under the rib cage or abdomen.
+The adrenal gland will then be removed through the incision.
+The incision will be closed with stitches or staples.
+A bandage will be placed over the site.

-The doctor may choose to place a tiny, flexible tube into the area where the gland was removed.
-This tube will drain any fluids that may build up after surgery.
-It will be removed within 1 week after your operation.
+The doctor may place a tiny tube into the area where the gland was removed.
+The tube will drain fluids that may build up after surgery.
+It will be taken out within one week after surgery.

-The adrenal gland(s) will be sent to a lab to be examined.
+The adrenal gland(s) will be sent to a lab to be checked.
 You will be sent to a recovery room.
-There, you will be monitored for any reactions to the surgery or anesthesia.

 Urology Care Foundation